roodmichael/passive-analytics/README.md

 }
 ```

+## Features / Trackers

+The following trackers are available:

+* [Clicks](src/trackers/ClickTracker.ts) - Record clicks to any element on the page
+* [Errors](src/trackers/ErrorTracker.ts) - Records all Javascript errors
+* [Inputs](src/trackers/InputTracker.ts) - Record change events from input, textarea, and select elements
+* [Performance](src/trackers/PagePerformanceTracker.ts) - Record [paint](https://developer.mozilla.org/en-US/docs/Web/API/PerformancePaintTiming) and [resource](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming), events from the [Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance)
+* [Page Views](src/trackers/PageViewTracker.ts) - Record pageviews using the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API)

 ## Reasons Not to Use

 A few reasons why you might not want to use this library.

-* You require support.
+* You require support
-* This library, although configurable, assumes you want comprehensive analytics.
+* You do not want a comprehensive analytics solution (This library, although configurable, assumes you want comprehensive analytics)
-* You do not have hooks into the front-end framework you are using.
+* You do not have hooks into the front-end framework you are using

 ## Installation